yuzhicloud/ecmp/README.md

     ./restart.sh api

-The above instructions for running and managing Mist apply.
+The above instructions for running and managing ecmp apply.